Delboy/Fruit-Hunter/TESTING.md

 ### Login Page
 - Entering any name that does not exist notifies the user that the name they've chosen does not exists and asks them whether they would like to create a user login.
 - If the user is asked whether they would like to create a user login and they choose 'Y' they are taken to the create user page as intended.
 If they choose 'N', the login page is restarted.
 Any other input notifies the user that the input is invalid and restarts the login page.
+- Entering a name that would of been invalid when creating a user notifies the user that the name is invalid.
 - Entering a name that exists regardless of case will then ask you for your PIN.
 - Entering anything other than the correct PIN number will notify the user that the PIN was incorrect and take them back to the beginning of the login page.
 - A succesful PIN will take the user to the main menu as intended.